nashqueue/comos-tutorial-blog/tutorial.md

 ### Add the updatePost Message

-To create the `updatePost` for the nameservice module:
+To create the `updatePost` message for the blog module use:

 ```bash
 ignite scaffold message updatePost index body